INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 <div class="divider"></div>

+### Enough.

+What does it mean when (even if you want to,) you are not able to do things that you are *capable* of doing?
+Goals are not clearly defined.
+Goals can only be defined when you know what you want & when you know when it is *enough*.

+*Life's under no obligation to give us what we ~expect~ deserve.* I *need* nothing, yet I will set things straight just because I am *capable* of it.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/a9J8GaeDqVc" frameborder="0" allowfullscreen></iframe>

 ### The Need.

 In the Socratic dialogue *‘Republic’*, Plato famously wrote: *“our need will be the real creator”* (Wikipedia.org, 2020) which was moulded over time into the English proverb *‘Necessity is the mother of invention’*.